 The initial costs of establishing a club can be quite high, but thereafter most clubs are expected to cover their operating expenses and, preferably, return a profit.
-Research suggests that customer clubs are successful at promoting customer retention.25 interaction with customers, learn more about them, and develop offers and services for them.
+Research suggests that customer clubs are successful at promoting customer retention.

+To become a member and obtain benefits, clubs require customers to register.
+With these personal details, the company is able to begin interaction with customers, learn more about them, and develop offers and services for them.
 Clubs can only succeed if members experience benefits they value.
 Club managers can assemble and offer a range of value-adding services and products that, given the availability of customer data, can be personalized to segment or individual level.
-Among the more common benefits of club membership are access to member-only products and services, alerts about upcoming new and improved products, discounts, magazines and special offers.
+Among the more common benefits of club membership are access to memberonly products and services, alerts about upcoming new and improved products, discounts, magazines and special offers.
 For example, IKEA FAMILY, the home furnishing retailer's club, offers members discounts on selected IKEA products, a free home furnishing magazine quarterly, news updates via e-mail and discounts on exclusive IKEA FAMILY products.